-Discussion Topics: The processes and working stages relating to four categories of groups including: task groups, psycho-educational groups (also called workshops or seminars), support groups, and counselling groups; the uses for various types of group counselling in community agencies as well as private practice.
+Discussion Topics: The processes and working stages relating to four categories of groups including: task groups, psycho-educational groups (also called workshops or seminars), and counselling support groups, groups; the uses for various types of counselling in community group agencies as well as private practice.
 Skills: You will learn to identify the stages of group dynamics and use appropriate techniques for each stage.
 You will practice leading or co-leading; or participate in at least one type of group.
 By understanding when and why to apply the appropriate techniques, students will be prepared to develop their own style in facilitating group work.
-In addition you will learn the concepts involved in the proposal, design and presentation of psycho-educational workshops.
+In addition you will learn the concepts involved in the proposal, design and presentation of psychoeducational workshops.